Hazel Tucker

 Hazel Mary Tucker (born 1965) is an English-born New Zealand social anthropologist.
-She is Professor of Tourism at the University of Otago.
+She is a Professor of Tourism at the University of Otago.

 Academic career

 Tucker graduated from Durham University, England with a PhD in social anthropology in 1999.
 She moved to New Zealand in January 2000 to lecture at the University of Otago and was promoted to full professor there, with effect from 1 February 2019.